 - AF COOL

 - Veteran Readiness & Employment

-Certification boot camps for every position category, specialty and level
+Boot Camps certification for every position category or specialty and level

 Training mapped to NICE Workforce Framework for Cybersecurity

 Infosec Skills connects employee job descriptions to an established workforce development framework.
 Your organization can take a bottoms-up approach to any training initiative by mapping development plans to specific NICE Knowledge and Skill Statements, Work Roles or even the Competencies deemed most critical to employee success.

 - What is the difference between DoDD 8140 and 8570?

 Department of Defense Directive 8570 was published in 2005 to provide guidance around the training, certification and management of DoD personnel and contractors.
 It was replaced in 2015 by DoDD 8140, which expanded upon 8570 to include the NICE Cybersecurity Workforce Framework and provide a greater emphasis on hands-on training.
 However, there is no manual yet written for the practical implementation of 8140, so the 8570.01-M manual continues to be used.

 - What are the five levels of security clearance for DoD?